 Question #1: What is the command to show the user's current working directory?

 To run the script assign the script to have execute permission Give the "user" (u) "execute" (x) permission with chmod (u+x): \$ chmod u+x a0.sh

 File #2: BASH SCRIPT OUTPUT (a0.out file)

 Next, capture the output of the script file to a text file, and submit this text file to Canvas.

-Using I/O redirection, capture the bash script output to a text file: (a0.sh > a0.out)
+Using I/O redirection, capture the bash script output to a text file: \$ ./a0.sh > a0.out

 Check the output for proper formatting by printing to the screen: \$ cat a0.out

 '''

 command #1: pwd

 /home/fred

 $

 '''

 File #3: ANSWERS FILE (a0 answers.txt file)

-Create a text file called "a0_answers.txt".
+Create a text file called "a0\answers.txt".
 Interpret the output from a0.out to answer each of the questions:

 '''

 $ gedit a0_answers.txt

 '''

-'''

 [Add text to answer each question]

-'''

-- 1. /home/fred
+1. /home/fred

-- 2. (q2 answer)
+2. (q2 answer)

 •••

-'''

 [Save the file, Exit GEDIT.]

-'''

-For this example, you will then submit three files to Canvas: "a0.sh" "a0.out" "a0_answers.txt"
+For this example, you will then submit three files to Canvas: "a0.sh" "a0.out" "a0\answers.txt"

 To submit the assignment, upload the three files to Canvas:

-- 1- BASH SCRIPT: (e.g. a0.sh) Contains the list of commands to answer each of the questions - 2- BASH SCRIPT OUTPUT (e.g. a0.out) Output captured by running a0.sh script, and redirecting the output using ">" to the a0.out output file. - 3- ANSWERS FILE (e.g. a0_answers.txt) File provides your interpretation of the answers to each of the questions.
+- 1- BASH SCRIPT: (e.g. a0.sh) Contains the list of commands to answer each of the questions - 2- BASH SCRIPT OUTPUT (e.g. a0.out) Output captured by running a0.sh script, and redirecting the output using ">" to the a0.out output file.
+3- ANSWERS FILE (e.g. a0\answers.txt) File provides your interpretation of the answers to each of the questions.
 Your answers must be based on output from your bash script output. (a0.out).
 In the ANSWERS FILE, for questions 11 and 12, include a written description of the commands you've researched.
 Your description should not be a copy of the man page.
 Your description should be short and in your own words.
 It should describe what the main functions of the command are.
 Grading This assignment will be scored out of 30 points.
-(30/30)=100% Each question is worth 3 points: one point is for including command output that provides the answer in a0.out, one point is for answering the question correctly in a0_answers.txt, and one point is for including a valid command in a0.sh.
+(30/30)=100% Each question is worth 3 points: one point is for including command output that provides the answer in a0.out, one point is for answering the question correctly in a0\answers.txt, and one point is for including a valid command in a0.sh.
 Two questions (11 & 12) are counted as bonus questions.
 Answering bonus questions enables a 100% score on the assignment while skipping, or incorrectly answering up to 2 questions.
-Please create, format, and submit three text files to Canvas with the specified names to submit the assignment.
-Failure to provide the three files will result in the loss of 3 points: File #1: a0.sh File #2: a0.out File #3: a0_answers.txt
+Please create, format, and submit three text files to Canvas with the specified names to submit the assignment: File #1: a0.shFile #2: a0.outFile #3: a0\answers.txt Change History Version Date Change 0.1 04/03/2023 Original Version 0.11 04/05/2023 Updates for M1/M2 Mac